recordedfuture/rfapi-python/README.rst

 Future Temporal Analytics™ Engine across a vast set of events, entities, and time points spanning from the far past into the future.

-We provide our users with 2 api clients in this package.
+We provide our users with 2 api clients in this package; the API v2 and the RAW API, see below.
-The Raw API client provides access to our classical API to get references, entities, etc.  See the `Raw API documentation <https://github.com/recordedfuture/api/wiki/RecordedFutureAPI>`__ for further details and example usage.
-See the `Raw API Explorer <https://api.recordedfuture.com/explore.html>`__.

-The API v2 client provides a façade for our simplified cyber API v2.
-See the `API v2 Explorer <https://api.recordedfuture.com/v2/>`__

 Installing
 __________